ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ResourceGenerator/UnityResourceGenerator.md

     }
 }
 ```

+## Layers

 If the generate layers option is selected from the following layers:

 ![Layers](~/images/ResourceGenerator/intro/Layers.png)